Many everyday food products have gluten, such as pasta, bread, and beer. However, gluten is also an ingredient in a variety of less obvious foods.

 - salad dressings

-An individual may need to eat a gluten-free diet for several reasons:
+An individual may need to follow a gluten-free diet for several reasons:

-Celiac disease: This is an autoimmune disorder in which an intolerance to gluten can damage the small intestine.
-This can lead to intestinal damage, poor nutrient absorption, and physical pain, although some people with celiac disease do not have any symptoms.
+- Celiac disease: This is an autoimmune disorder in which an intolerance to gluten can damage the small intestine, leading to intestinal damage, poor nutrient absorption, and physical pain.
+Some people with celiac disease do not have any symptoms.

 A person with celiac disease should consume a completely gluten-free diet.